 • 145 degrees for chops or steaks

-Watch out for cross contamination.
-Don’t baste meat with marinating liquid while it’s on the grill without first boiling the liquid to kill any harmful bacteria.
-Also be mindful of using tongs for handling raw chicken.
+Watch out for cross-contamination.
+Don’t baste the meat with marinating liquid while it’s on the grill without first boiling the liquid to kill any harmful bacteria.
+Also, be mindful of using tongs for handling raw chicken.
 Don’t use them to flip over burgers.
 That’s asking for trouble.
-Another important step to prevent cross contamination is to use a clean plate for carrying cooked meats to the table.
+Another important step to prevent cross-contamination is to use a clean plate for carrying cooked meats to the table.

 Cook lean cuts.
-Reduce flare ups which create carcinogenic smoke.
-That means you shouldn’t grill fatty pieces of meat like ribs or sausages (oh the humanity!) without boiling them first.
-The fat dripping on the coals is what causes those flare ups.
+Reduce flare-ups which create carcinogenic smoke.
+That means you shouldn’t grill fatty pieces of meat like ribs or sausages (oh the inhumanity!) without boiling them first.
+The fat dripping on the coals is what causes those flare-ups.
 Grill skinless chicken breasts, lean beef, veggies, and other lean items.
-Always keep a squirt bottle of water beside the barbeque so you can douse any flare ups that come along.
+Always keep a squirt bottle of water beside the barbeque so you can douse any flare-ups that come along.